 So you can also receive concrete offers from the USA during our interactive training!

 What can you expect?

 In the USA there are about 1,300 colleges with women’s soccer teams.
 We can help almost all ambitious female soccer players on their way to the USA.

 To receive a full scholarship directly in your first year, you should have gained experience as a first-team player in one of the 3 highest women’s divisions or in the 1st junior division.
 However, all players in the district league and higher have a chance of receiving a partial scholarship of several thousand dollars.

-100% e.g. means that the university covers all costs.
-This is not only limited to the tuition fees, but also includes all other costs such as insurance, housing, food, medical care, books for your courses and much more.
+The costs covered by the university not only limited to the tuition fees, but also include all other costs such as insurance, housing, food, medical care, books for your courses and much more.